Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Introduction and Main Results

-\mysection{Introduction and Main Results} In this work we are interested in studying the weak regularization effects of a Brownian noise propagating through a chain of $n$ $d$-dimensional oscillators.
+In this work we are interested in studying the weak regularization effects of a Brownian noise propagating through a chain of $n$ $d$-dimensional oscillators.
 Namely, we establish weak uniqueness for Stochastic Differential Equations (SDEs in short) of the following type:

 In the above equation, $(W_t)_{t \geq 0}$ stands for a $d$-dimensional Brownian motion and the components $(X_t^i)_{i\in \leftB1,n\rightB}$ are $\R^d $-valued as well.
 We suppose that the $(F_i)_{i\in \leftB 2,n\rightB}$ satisfy a kind of weak H\"ormander condition, i.e. the matrices $\big(D_{x_{i-1}}F_i(t,\cdot)\big)_{i\in \leftB 2,n\rightB} $ have full rank.
 However, the coefficients $ (F_i)_{i\in \leftB 2,n\rightB}$ can be rather \textit{rough} in their other entries.
 Namely, H\"older continuous or even in a suitable $L^q-L^p $ space for $F_1$, where the parameter $q$ relates to the time integrability and $p$ to the spatial one.
 We assume as well that the diffusion coefficient $\sigma $ is bounded from above and below and spatially H\"older continuous.